dainst/nlp-service-docker/README.md

 `docker-compose down` or `docker-compose down -v` (`-v` to also remove the database volumes)

 ### Interfaces:
 - The web service container should be mapped to [localhost:5000](http://localhost:5000).
+If you navigate to [/database_info](http://localhost:5000/database_info), you should currently see the MongoDB server info.